Radicant Review 2023 – Pros & Cons

 Radicant has a management fee based on the invested amount:

-On top of that, we must add the product costs.
+Moreover, we must add the product costs.
 Based on your portfolio, these will vary from 0.40% to 0.47%.
+It is worth mentioning that stamp duty is included in the management fee, contrary to many Robo-advisors.

-For their launch, they offer a 50% discount on the account fees if you invest until the end of January 2024.
-This is only reducing the management fee, not the product costs.
+For their launch, they offer a 50% discount on the account fees if you invest until the end of December 2024.
+This only reduces the management fee, not the product costs.
+In January 2025, they plan new fees.

 Here is a summary of all the total fees, with and without the discount: